 To give an indication of plans for holding financial instruments, we calculate DIs for each financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holding from the percentage planning to hold the instrument for the first time or increase their holding.
-Japanese equities remained the most appealing financial instrument this month, although its DI pegged level m-m.
-Japanese bonds saw the largest increase of any financial instrument, rising 2.6pt m-m.
-Cash & deposits, the second most appealing financial instrument, saw the largest decline in DI, of 2.2pt m-m (Figures 10 & 11).
+Japanese equities remained the most appealing financial instrument this month, and its DI also rose 5.4pt m-m.
+Japanese equities saw the largest rise in DI, followed by cash & deposits (Figures 10 and 11).